Raksedakeerthi/emotion_recognition/README.md

 ### custom dataset
 - was created in data folder
-- preprocessing eas done and output is stored in data_out folder
+- preprocessing was done and output is stored in data_out folder

 ### Train Emotion detector
 - with all face expression images in the FER2013 Dataset python TranEmotionDetector.py
 - after Training , you will find the trained model structure and weights are stored in your project directory. emotion_model.json emotion_model.h5